 (e) The particles’ residence time inside the internal transfer lines shall be below 1 s;

-(f) A bend may be applied to the PN internal transfer lines provided that the bending radius rp is at least twenty-five times the inner diameter (10∙dtl) of the internal transfer line.
+(f) A bend may be applied to the PN internal transfer lines provided that the bending radius rb is at least ten times the inner diameter (10∙dtl) of the internal transfer line.

 12.2.3.
 Particle Measurement